mhamilt/phd-thesis/bibliography.md

 Haptic Interface for Musical Keyboards.”
 In *2007 IEEE/ASME International Conference on Advanced Intelligent Mechatronics*, 1–6.
 <https://doi.org/10.1109/AIM.2007.4412605>.

+MacRitchie, Jennifer, and Giulia Nuti.
+2015.
+“Using Historical Accounts of Harpsichord Touch to Empirically Investigate the Production and Perception of Dynamics on the 1788 Taskin.” *Frontiers in Psychology* 6:
+183.

 Magnani, Matthew, Jelena Porsanger, Sami Laiti, Natalia Magnani, Anne May Olli, Paula Rauhala, Samuel Valkeapää, and Eric Hollinger.
 2023.